 How to survive the COVID-19 crisis as an IT employer

-Survival during the pandemic is further highlighting the importance of skills management and driving the following actions:
+I think most organizations are aware of market-based IT staffing and skills issues.
+Now, survival during the pandemic is further highlighting the importance of skills management and driving the following actions:

 - Building a complete skills inventory.
 Know all of the skills of your current workforce – not just the skills they’re using in their current role, as you may need to ask people to perform different tasks or stand in for resources who are unavailable.